LudvigFaergemann/new-JournalApp/README.md

 # new-JournalApp

 ## Configuration
-add your own firebase config details in the ./services/firebase.js file run npm install run npx expo start
+add your own firebase config details in the ./services/firebase.js file. run 'npm install'. run 'npx expo start'.

 The app should then be accesible in Expo Go